This post may contain affiliate links. Please read my disclosure policy.

 - Cool 5 minutes in the pan, then invert onto a rack and cool completely.

-- Gently combine berries and fruit in a bowl with a teaspoon sugar.
+- Gently combine berries and fruit in a bowl with a teaspoon or two of sugar.

 - To serve the cake, dust with powdered sugar.
-Pour the fruit mixture into the center of the cake and all around it.
+Pour the fruit mixture into the center of the cake and all around the cake plate.
+Serve slices with some fruit on the side.